Disciplines: Film/Video – documentary

 Wortzel has participated in residencies including Silver Art Projects, Smack Mellon’s Artist Studio Program, Lower Manhattan Cultural Council Workspace Program, Abrons Arts Center, Watermill Center, Woodstock Film Festival, AIRIE (Artists in Residence in the Everglades), and Oolite Arts.
 Their work is in the permanent collections of the Brooklyn Museum, Studio Museum of Harlem, Leslie Lohman Museum, and Miami-Dade County Art in Public Places.

-While at MacDowell, Wortzel continued editing their feature documentary River of Grass.
-The project has been supported by Sundance, the Ford Foundation, Field of Vision, Chicken & Egg, an Anonymous was a Woman environmental art award, and a grant from Sandbox films in partnership with Sundance.
-Wortzel was recently awarded a 2023 Guggenheim Fellowship to support the project as well.
+While at MacDowell, Wortzel continued editing their feature documentary River of Grass, which premiered at the 2025 True/False Film Fest.
+The project has been supported by Sundance, the Ford Foundation, Field of Vision, Chicken & Egg, an Anonymous was a Woman environmental art award, a Guggenheim Fellowship, and a grant from Sandbox films in partnership with Sundance.

 Portrait by Camillo Godoy